Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid

-Instead of a fixed sparsity structure, a more flexible sparsity structure on the VAR transition matrices based on the data can be achieved by a variable selection/model building scheme or a penalized likelihood method. \citet{LM05} proposed a variable selection procedure carried out at each location separately in which the variables (locations) were ordered based on their relative distances (or importance, when additional information is available) from the location under study.
-First, they defined a spatial partial correlation function with respect to the order; then, they selected the model from the sample partial correlation functions, similarly to the order selection by checking the partial autocorrelation function (PACF) in the time series context. \citet{Hsu08} adopted the Lasso penalty for subset selection in a VAR model and estimated the non-zero coefficients simultaneously for a better forecasting performance. \citet{basu2015} provided a theoretical justification for estimating the VAR models with the Lasso penalty.
-By taking advantage of the spatial configuration, \citet{Ngue15} used a weighted $L_1$ penalty as a function of the spatial distance between two locations for multilayer spatial VAR. \citet{MoAi17} applied the smoothly clipped absolute deviation (SCAD) penalty to facilitate a sparse structure on both the transition matrices and the precision matrix ($\mathbf{\Psi}^{-1}$) for the innovation process. \citet{Add17} developed a two-step $L_1$ penalized least squares method to capture the sparsity structure of the transition matrices based on distance.
+Rather than a fixed sparsity structure, a more flexible sparsity structure on the VAR transition matrices based on the data can be achieved by a variable selection/model building scheme or a regularized estimation method.
+In econometrics, there is a vast literature on Bayesian VAR with different shrinkage priors on the vectorized transition matrices, e.g., Minnesota prior \citep{BVAR10}, adaptive hierarchical priors \citep{BVAR19}, global-local shrinkage priors, i.e., Dirichlet-Laplace prior \citep{BVAR20}.
+However, these Bayesian VAR models only considered sparsity in the transition matrices and did not adapt to spatially referenced data.
+For spatial data, \citet{LM05} proposed a variable selection procedure carried out at each location separately, in which the variables (locations) were ordered based on their relative distances (or importance, when additional information is available) from the location under study.
+First, they defined a spatial partial correlation function with respect to the order.
+Then they selected the model from the sample partial correlation functions, similarly to the order selection by checking the partial autocorrelation function (PACF) in the time series context. \citet{Hsu08} adopted the Lasso penalty for subset selection in a VAR model and estimated the non-zero coefficients simultaneously for a better forecasting performance. \citet{basu2015} provided a theoretical justification for estimating the VAR models with the Lasso penalty. \citet{Ngue15} used a weighted $L_1$ penalty as a function of the spatial distance between two locations for multilayer spatial VAR. \citet{Add17} developed a two-step $L_1$ penalized least squares method to capture the sparsity structure of the transition matrices based on distance, while \citet{MoAi17} applied the smoothly clipped absolute deviation (SCAD) penalty to facilitate a sparse structure on both the transition matrices and the precision matrix ($\mathbf{\Psi}^{-1}$) for the innovation process.